ravendb/ravendb-python-embedded/README.rst

 Security
 --------
-There are two options to make ravendb secured in Ravendb-Embedded:
+There are two options to make ravendb secured in ravendb-embedded:

 1. `secured(server_pfx_certificate_path, client_pem_certificate_path, server_pfx_certificate_password=None, ca_certificate_path)` - For this option you will put path to a .pfx and .pem files and a password/ca cert
 if you have one.